laurentnoe/yass/README.rst

 -G <No,Ne>
-  with two parameters to change the cost for the first gap opening *No*, and subsequent extension costs *Ne*.
+  with two parameters to change the cost for:

+  - the very first gap opening *No*,
+  - the subsequent extension costs *Ne*.

 -E <N>  to set the E-value threshold *N* (default 10).